 Elephant corridors are linear, narrow, natural habitat linkages that allow elephants to move between secure habitats without being disturbed by humans.

 To secure a future for wild elephants it is essential that we ensure their uninterrupted movement between key habitats.
 And to do this, designated corridors must be legally secured and protected.
-This is what Wildlife Trust of India (WTI) has been working on through the Right of Passage project for the last decade-and-a-half.
+This is what Wildlife Trust of India (WTI) has been working on through the Right of Passage project under its Wild Lands division for the last decade-and-a-half.
 Our aim, in partnership with the Government of India’s Project Elephant, the forest departments of elephant range states, and various non-governmental organisations, has been to protect and secure elephant corridors, while simultaneously rehabilitating (and improving the livelihoods of) people affected by conflict in corridor areas.

 Over the years, WTI has evolved four approaches for securing and protecting elephant corridors in the country: